jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 review
 *********************************************************************************

-Here are the tests I ran to see what happens when I pass Python_ basic :ref:`data structures` from a test to a program_ and place them in an `f-string`_
+Here are the tests I ran to see what happens when I pass Python_ basic :ref:`data structures` from a test to a program_ and place them in an `f-string`_ which is one way to do :ref:`string interpolation`_

 * `test_passing_a_string`_
 * `test_passing_a_class`_